 Publication of our report, Ripe for Change: Rethinking California’s Food Economy.
 Paradise with Side Effects, a film about our work in Ladakh, is made by a German production company, and broadcast at prime time in Germany, France and Belgium.

 We work as consultants to Heifer International on a feasibility study for a local food demonstration center in California.

-US Programs Director Steven Gorelick represents ISEC at the first Gross National Happiness conference, in Thimphu, Bhutan.
+US Programs Director Steven Gorelick represents Local Futures at the first Gross National Happiness conference, in Thimphu, Bhutan.

 We begin filming for The Economics of Happiness in Japan, China, South Korea, Europe and North America.

-A new edition of Helena Norberg-Hodge’s Ancient Futures (by now a bestseller) is published in Korea by Joongang Press, together with Ancient Futures for Children, a fictionalized account of a 12 year-old girl (called Helena!) and her travels to Ladakh.
+A new edition of Helena Norberg-Hodge’s Ancient Futures (by then a bestseller) is published in Korea by Joongang Press, together with Ancient Futures for Children, a fictionalized account of a 12 year-old girl (called Helena) and her travels to Ladakh.

 We write and produce a short film, Until the Last Tree Falls, highlighting the urgent need to reject economic globalization.

 In Ladakh, we run our first workshop on traditional skills.